The 16 Very Best Things to Do in Ironbridge Gorge

 The lovely Cal, pictured at The Bolthole.
 Cal is an Illustrator, author and maker who contributes to the wonderful world of The Bolthole.

 Inside The Bolthole is their cafe, selling a range of delicious cakes and locally roasted coffee.
 Iron & Fire, a speciality artisanal coffee roastery based in Shrewsbury, produce the coffee.
-The coffee used in the cafe is Columbian Jazz, with hints of chocolate, caramel and cherry.
+The coffee used in the cafe is Colombian Jazz, with hints of chocolate, caramel and cherry.
 You’ll also be glad to know it’s ethically sourced from the Huila region of Colombia.

-During one of my many visits to The Bolthole, I had the pleasure of photographing Cal, one of the makers who contributed to The Bolthole’s wonderful array of products with her fascinating illustrations.
+During one of my many visits to The Bolthole, I had the pleasure of photographing Cal, one of the makers who contributed to The Bolthole’s fantastic array of products with her fascinating illustrations.
 You can see more of her work HERE, and you may be fortunate enough to see her work around Ironbridge on a shop front or two!

-Address: The Bolthole, 4 The, Wharfage, Ironbridge TF8 7AW
+Address: The Bolthole, 4 The Wharfage, Ironbridge, TF8 7AW

 Website: thebolthole.store/